 Or we can mean a more precise definition, “consistent, near-perfect performance in a specific activity.”
 This is Gallup’s definition referring to the 34 CliftonStrengths®, which the popular talent assessment is formed around.

-Since I’m a Gallup Certified Strengths Coach and do remote and live workshops using this assessment, we’ll keep the CliftonStrengths® in mind, but if you’re not familiar with them, you can think of strengths as activities that lead to positive outcomes, because whether you’ve taken the assessment or not, you’ve got talents that can be directed toward powerful goals and outcomes.
+Since I’m a Gallup Certified Strengths Coach and do remote and onsite workshops using this assessment, we’ll keep the CliftonStrengths® in mind, but if you’re not familiar with them, you can think of strengths as activities that lead to positive outcomes, because whether you’ve taken the assessment or not, you’ve got talents that can be directed toward powerful goals and outcomes.

 Of course, not every talent you have is a strength yet.
 That requires growth and development to turn your raw potential into near-perfect performance, but that’s a topic for another time.
 In this post, we’ll just call them all strengths for the sake of simplicity.